danielbodnar/awesome-stars/README.md

 ## hacktoberfest-accepted

+- [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
+- [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 - [embedchain/embedchain](https://github.com/embedchain/embedchain) - The Open Source RAG framework
 - [upgundecha/howtheyaws](https://github.com/upgundecha/howtheyaws) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world use Amazon Web Services (AWS)
 - [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀